 Robert Michael Gates’ A Passion for Leadership is about the experience and lessons learned of the former US Secretary of Defense.

 Peter Taylor is a successful project management professional who has established global PMOs for companies.
 He is Head of Global PMO at Kronos Incorporated, a privately held US-based provider of workforce management solutions.
 He is also the Chief Lazy Officer of his own management consulting company, providing presentations around the world, teaching his audience and clients how to work smarter, not harder and gain success in work/life balance.
-He has previous experience in MRP/ERP systems, Business Intelligence, and Product Lifecycle Management.
+He has previous experience in MRP/ERP systems, Business Intelligence, and Lifecycle Management.
 He is now spending his time leading PMOs and developing project managers.
 His has also authored/co-authored books such as The Lazy Winner and The Lazy Project Manager, among others.
 He can be reached via his website, Twitter or LinkedIn.